gloriajs/gloria/README.md

 [jekyll](https://jekyllrb.com/), to help you create static websites without depending on ruby.

-**WARNING: this is a work in progress** it only has access to a very limited set of features, and support can be dropped in any moment.

 ## Community

 We have a slack team, there are channels to talk about contributing,